Up to 50% off sofas & mattresses — limited‑time deals.

 What we liked:

-• Social layout that works for conversation and groups
+• Conversation-friendly layout for groups

-• Stable corner structure for upright sitting
+• Stable corner seat for upright sitting

 Who it is best for: